cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ttt/ttt_best_practices.md

 After getting yourself familiar with a SCM and Total Test you are ready to get the most benefit from test automation.
 You can now create and share automated test cases.
 With automated we mean, you manually execute the test case, but the test case automatically tests the program.
 This is the most important step in test automation – to have a suite of regression tests that you can execute after a program has changed.

-When you have built a small suite of test cases you will soon find that its annoying to manually remember to execute and evaluate that test suite.
-Its actually easy to forget, and that means that it will take longer before you detect bugs.
+When you have built a small suite of test cases you will soon find that its' annoying to manually remember to execute and evaluate that test suite.
+It's actually easy to forget, and that means that it will take longer before you detect bugs.
 And this is where the last piece in test automation comes in – you want to automate the execution and evaluation of the test suite.
-This can be done with a number of commonly used pipeline technologies such as Jenkins, ElectricCloud, Urban Code Deploy, Xebialabs XLR etc. and you might even have your homegrown solution.
-No matter of technology used, these steps are recommended to get started to adopt an automated pipeline.
+This can be done with a number of commonly used pipeline technologies such as Jenkins, ElectricCloud, Urban Code Deploy, Xebialabs XLR etc. and you might even have your own homegrown solution.
+No matter what technology used, these steps are recommended to get started to adopt an automated pipeline.

 **Suggested list of activities to get started with automated pipelines**